Public Health & Recreation

 boat on a lake

-Indian Lake in South Kingstown is a hot spot for fishing, boating and swimming during the warmer months, but the freshwater lake is also the site of Rhode Island’s first hydrilla infestation.
+Indian Lake in South Kingstown is a hot spot for fishing, boating and swimming, but the lake is also the site of Rhode Island’s first hydrilla infestation.
 (Rob Smith/ecoRI News)

 “The most efficient and cost-effective management strategy to control aquatic invasive plants is to prevent the plants from [getting] to, and becoming established in, a waterbody,” DEM spokesperson Evan LaCross said.